 After completing the above steps, check to see if the error has been fixed.

-Method 3: Enable SmartScreen in Group Policy
+Method 3: Enable SmartScreen in Group Policy to resolve SmartScreen can’t be reached right now

 If you’re using Windows 10 Pro or Windows Pro edition, follow the steps below to enable Windows SmartScreen in Group Policy.
 Please keep in mind that these instructions only apply to Windows 10/11 Pro editions.
 Windows Home versions do not support group policy.
 If you’re running the Home edition of Windows 10/11, proceed to the next method.